dkayzee/10-2020-cohort-course/week-1/day-3/README.md

 ### Learning Objectives

-- Git Remote Add && Git Pull
 - What is CSS?
 - Connecting Style To Structure
+  - In-Line
+  - Internal
+  - External
 - How the Internet/Browser Works
 - What Can We do with CSS?
   - Color